 You've done the work to design a button or create a button.
-And the pins have arrived and you're ready to use them to spread the word about your band, your crafts, or brand.
+And the custom pins have arrived and you're ready to use them to spread the word about your band, your crafts, or brand.
 But you have one more issue to tackle: How do I display these buttons?

 It's one thing to take an interesting photo of your button to post to Instagram or to sell online, but when you're bringing your pins to the people at events like conventions, concerts, festivals, or craft fairs, you're going to want to make or find a button display case.
 Having a display that properly shows your buttons can mean the difference between selling just a handful, or selling completely out.

 Here are some of our favorite ideas for displaying your buttons for sale—

 A bin, bowl, jar, etc. is usually the go-to way to display buttons.
 People love to dig through a big pile of buttons or magnets to see what treasures may be hiding underneath.
 The trick is to find a jar or bin with a lid, that way the container doubles as storage after you've packed up.

 When selecting a bin to display your buttons, make sure the opening is large enough for people to reach into and is clear or has enough open space that people can spot your buttons from a distance.

 These wooden bowls are compact and easy to travel with for artist Eric Roesner.